uwhackweek/hackweeks-as-a-service/docs/training/technology/data-management.md

 ### JupterHub Data Sharing

-During a hackweek, teams often want to share data with eachother for collaborative analysis.
+During a hackweek, teams often want to share data with each other for collaborative analysis.
 In contrast to tutorial datasets which are usually hand-picked, project data is dynamic and changing over time.
 By using a JupyterHub during a hackweek, participants can take advantage of networked storage drives and pre-configured Cloud Object Storage.

 ```{note}
 JupyterHubs do not always have the same configuration, but we encourage you to review this guide from 2i2c which explains options for JupyterHub storage (https://docs.2i2c.org/user/topics/data/)